IrinaRun/Jira-and-Zephyr/README.md

 Only 50 characters are allowed for "Please Specify" field Only 50 characters are allowed for "Name" field Relationship "parent" is missing
-API tests are executed based on the checklist.
-The collection used can be found here: JSON file with the collection of requests created for the Dependents API
+Full regression testing is needed after the bugs are fixed

-Full regression testing is needed after the bugs are fixed 1.7 Test Completion
+1.7 Test Completion
 As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team
 The traceability matrix was generated and can be found here: Traceability_matrix.csv